Code-Institute-Submissions/Phoenixgreen763-Taekwondo-Llanharan/README.md

 * This website has been viewed and also tested on Google Chrome, Safari, and Opera GX.
 * Family members were asked to test and navigate the website.
 This was to test user experience, and find potential bugs.

+## All Known Bugs

+* The home page embedded youtube video, does not currently maintain the same aspect ration, on all smaller screen sizes below 563px.
+* The cirlce images on the home page, have slightly excessive bottom margins, on certain screen sizes.

 ## Design

 * Colour Scheme
     * The colour scheme I selected was a combination of red, black, and white.
 This was done to represent the 3 most important colours throughout taekwondo, and maintain a visually appealing presentation.